0verse/coc/README.md

-# CoreC
+# CoC
-CoreC is a systemic programming language based on top of the C programming language.
+CoC is a systemic programming language of the C programming language.

 ## Cade Examples
 ```